 The minutes of award considerations will not name the individuals concerned unless an award is made.
 The Board will contact proposers to keep them informed of the status of their proposals (such as when the proposal will receive Board consideration).

-In the event that more than one award is proposed in a given period the Board may elect to hold over a proposal.
+If more than one award is proposed in a given period, the Board may elect to hold over a proposal.
 Awards will be considered in the order in which they are received.

 While it would be unusual for a single individual to receive multiple awards, repeated awards will be appropriate to acknowledge ongoing contributions.
 Recipients need not be Foundation members (though receiving an award may be an indication that consideration for membership is appropriate).